alemonmk/ansible_boulder_deployment/README.md

           - 127.0.0.1:53
         # Required for your custom enviornments.
         ca_policies:
-          # Your CAA record should match this value
+          # Your CAA record should match this
           caa_domain: example.com
           valid_duration: 2160h
           # Provided your own or leave this